haidubogdan/nb-18-php-blade-plugin/php-blade/README.md

 - variable completion from controller
 - no code reformat action
 - components completion and declaration finder
+- error diagnostics for inline php code